aimanggi/react-webpack/ReadMe.md

 # React Webpack

-This project build with webpack
+This project build with react webpack